Kalparatna/AI-TUTOR-/README.md

 # AI-Powered Interactive Learning Platform

 ## 🚀 Overview
 The **AI-Powered Interactive Learning Platform** is designed to make education fun, engaging, and accessible to all students.
-By leveraging AI-driven personalized learning, this platform provides interactive mentorship from AI-based virtual personalities modeled after famous figures like **Virat Kohli, Steve Jobs, and Doraemon**.
+By leveraging AI-driven personalized learning, this platform provides interactive mentorship from AI-based virtual personalities modeled after famous figures like **Virat Kohli, Shah Rukh Khan, Steve Jobs, and Doraemon**.

 The platform ensures:
 - **Personalized learning experiences**